lsst-ts/vanward/doc/index.rst

   collect_tickets_commits CAP-1077 DM-49940,DM-3328 ~/git v23.2.0

 The first argument is the bucket ticket for the incremental release.
-The second argument is a comma-separated list of Jira ticket keys that should be kept in the bucket ticket.
+The second argument is a comma-separated list of Jira ticket keys for which we want to find commit SHAs.
 The third argument is the path to the local clone of the ``ts_xml``.
 The fourth argument is the tag on the ``ts_xml`` repository that represents the previous XML release.
 The script outputs the commit SHAs associated with the Jira tickets that should be kept in the bucket ticket.